dylankb/what-i-know-js/README.md

 myObject.myChildObject.myMethod(); // undefined
 ```

+`myMethod` above is called on the `myChildObject`, so `myChildObject` is the execution context for `myMethod`.
+The object property `count` is in the `myObject` context, and therefore undefined when `myMethod` is invoked like it is above.

 I believe the only way to pass internal information about a given object is through specifying context (using indirect invocation) when calling or binding the context.
 We can do this either with `call`

 `myObject.myChildObject.myMethod.call(myObject); // 1`